Skip to content

 Answer: 10 main classes (000 through 999).
 Each class divided into 10 divisions, each division into 10 sections.

-End round 4.
-Read every score before the wager.
-Even the team in last place needs to know how big a stake makes sense.
+That ends round 4.
+Read every score out loud before the wager.
+Even the team in last place needs to know how big a stake actually makes sense.

 The Final Wager: 1 High-Stakes Question

 Final wager round mechanics graphic: team stakes 0 to 10 points before answer reveal.
 Leader plays safe with low stake.
 Underdog plays bold with high stake.
 Stake is added if correct, subtracted if wrong.
-Leaderboard flips 1 in 5 nights.
 Figure 7: The wager round mechanic.
 Bold play earns the comeback; cautious play protects the lead.

-The wager rule comes from US college Quiz Bowl and “Final Jeopardy”-style formats.
-The reason it works at parties is that it converts a quiz into a poker hand.
-The wager reveals how confident a team is, on top of what they actually know.
-So the stakes themselves carry information.
-After teams hand in their slips, no team can change them; the host reads the question, gives 60 seconds, then reveals.
-LearnClash applies the same confidence-meets-result calibration in its Iron→Phoenix ELO ladder, where the K-factor amplifies early-rated matches before settling into long-term rating.
+The wager mechanic comes straight from US college Quiz Bowl and “Final Jeopardy”-style formats.
+It works at parties because it turns a quiz into a poker hand, where a team’s chosen stake quietly broadcasts how sure they are of an answer they have not even heard yet.
+The stake shows how confident a team feels, layered on top of what they actually know.
+So the number itself carries information.
+Once the slips are in, nobody can change them.
+The host reads the question once, gives 60 seconds, then reveals.
+LearnClash runs the same confidence-meets-result calibration in its Iron→Phoenix ELO ladder, where the K-factor swings hard on early-rated matches before easing into a stable long-term rating.

 Host script: “Each team writes a stake from 0 to 10 on a slip.
 Hand them to me before I read the question.
 Then I read the question once, you have 60 seconds, and I reveal the answer.”